AgnostiqHQ/covalent-aws-plugins/README.md

 ## Included Plugins

-While each plugin can be seperately installed, installing the above pip package installs all of the below plugins.
+While each plugin can be seperately installed installing the above pip package installs all of the below plugins.

 | | Plugin Name | Use Case | Example Usage |
 |---|-------------|-------------|---|